saliba-lab/course-scSeq-2023/README.md

-# Research compendium
+# Course for single-cell sequencing data analysis

-This is an example of a research compendium.
-It contains the instructions for data analysis in a structured and reproducible way.
+This repository contains all instructions for the 2023 course for analysis of single-cell sequencing data.

 ## Directory Structure